88-04 Ford Dual Link Traction Bar System

 Bars use polyurethane bushings and 9/16ths bolts.
 Brackets are laser cut CNC formed a36 PO steel in 1/4 and 3/16ths thickness.
 Link bars are 2" x .120 round tube with 2.25 x.250 wall DOM bushing casings.

-PowderCoat is only offered on the traction bars, brackets are not powdercoated because they are welded to the frame.
-Powder coat will add a week to shipping lead time generally.
+PowderCoat is only offered on the traction bars, brackets are not powdercoated because they can be welded to the frame.

 Made 100% in the USA by Sky Mfg!

 There is a $20 additional shipping fee added to this package because it is over length.

 I have had a few questions regarding install, here is the low down!

 The bars are super simple, and really they don't have a set perfect 1 way fits all install.
 Basically I bolt everything together, use a jack on the rear axle side of the brackets to hold them to the axle, should be vertical, hanging below the axle.
 I weld those on first, using an angle finder to insure they are the same.
 Then the upper brackets simply slide on the frame, mark your holes, drill and bolt or weld.
 This must be done under weight of the truck, other wise the axle will not be positioned correctly.